jftuga/ansible_minikube_fedora/README.md

 # ansible_minikube_fedora
-Install minikube on Fedora 35 using Ansible Playbook
+Install minikube on Fedora 35 using this Ansible playbook

 ## Synopsis
 This is an ansible playbook that will install [minikube](https://minikube.sigs.k8s.io/docs/) onto a Fedora system.
 It has been tested with Fedora 35 on an AWS EC2 `t3a.small` instance.